ianunruh/ianunruh.com/_posts/2014-05-25-monitor-everything-part-5.md

 After restarting the Sensu server, you should be able to see check results flowing into the Flapjack web interface on port 3080.
 If you want to test out a failure, you can either use the `simulate-failed-check` tool included with Flapjack, or create some havok yourself with `service nginx stop`.

 ## Wrap-up

-In this post, I covered ways to improve this monitoring solution.
-Using Graphite functions, I cleaned up different metrics on Grafana to make it easier to ascertain the state of my applications.
-I added service checks to Sensu to provide alerting of failures, then fed the check results into Flapjack, an alert notification router.
+In this post, I introduced Sensu service checks and integrating them with Flapjack.
+There is a lot more configuration that needs to be done to make Flapjack useful, but I won't get to in-depth on that topic.
+There is already a [wiki](https://github.com/flapjack/flapjack/wiki) containing more instructions.
+The next post will be about configuring the Etsy Kale stack and Statsd.